Sriram-Mullapudi/Expense_Tracker_Python/README.md

 If you'd like, I can run the app now to verify it starts, or add one of the features above.

+## New features added

+- Edit/update existing expenses via the **Edit** button on the list view.
+- Filter expenses by date range and category using the filter inputs on the homepage.
+- Export the current filtered list as CSV via the **Export CSV** button.

+These features are available locally after pulling the latest changes.